EasyEyes/remote-calibrator/README.md

 ## References

-1. Li, Q., Joo, S.J., Yeatman, J.D. et al. Controlling for Participants’ Viewing Distance in Large-Scale, Psychophysical Online Experiments Using a Virtual Chinrest.
-Sci Rep 10, 904 (2020). https://doi.org/10.1038/s41598-019-57204-1
+1. Li, Q., Joo, S. J., Yeatman, J. D., & Reinecke, K. (2020).
+Controlling for participants’ viewing distance in large-scale, psychophysical online experiments using a virtual chinrest.
+Scientific reports, 10(1), 1-11.
-2. Alexandra Papoutsaki, Patsorn Sangkloy, James Laskey, Nediyana Daskalova, Jeff Huang, & James Hays (2016).
-WebGazer: Scalable Webcam Eye Tracking Using User Interactions.
-In Proceedings of the 25th International Joint Conference on Artificial Intelligence (IJCAI) (pp. 3839–3845).
+2. Papoutsaki, A., Sangkloy, P., Laskey, J., Daskalova, N., Huang, J., & Hays, J. (2016).
+Webgazer: Scalable webcam eye tracking using user interactions.
+In Proceedings of the Twenty-Fifth International Joint Conference on Artificial Intelligence-IJCAI 2016.

+As we were wrapping up our development of Remote Calibrator, we realized that Thomas Pronk also made a demonstrative project showing integrating WebGazer into PsychoJS.
+We would love to acknowledge his work here as well.

+3. Pronk, T. (2020).
+Demo of Eye-Tracking via Webcam in PsychoJS (Version 2) [Computer software].
+Retrieved from https://gitlab.pavlovia.org/tpronk/demo_eye_tracking2/.